KARNATISAITHARUN/documentation/using-inspect-protect/using-dashboard/app-list.md

 * [Deleting an application from ShiftLeft](#deleting-an-application-from-shiftleft)
 * [Adding an application to ShiftLeft](#adding-an-application-to-shiftleft)

-## Accessing the global Vulnerabilities Dashboard
+## Accessing the Global Vulnerabilities Dashboard

 Clicking **Vulnerabilities** from the Application List displays the [Vulnerabilities Dashboard](vulnerability-dashboard.md) for **all** your applications.